Brepols

 Brepols is a Belgian publishing house.
 Once, it was one of the largest printing companies in the world and one of the main employers in Turnhout (Belgium).
 Besides its printing business, Brepols is also active as a publisher.
-Formerly well known for its missals, the company is now better known for its specialization in historical studies and editions of classical authors, including the Corpus Christianorum.
+Formerly well known for its missalen, the company is now better known for its specialization in historical studies and editions of classical authors, including the Corpus Christianorum.